JacpFX/JacpFX/_includes/main-documentation.md

 ## <a name=workbench></a>Workbench ##
 The Workbench is the root node of your client project, providing simple interfaces to configure the basic behavior of your client.
 Besides the application launcher, it is the only component where you can get direct access to the JavaFX "stage".
-Furthermore a Workbench logically groups all perspectives defined in the @workbench annotation.
+Furthermore a Workbench logically groups all perspectives defined in the @Workbench annotation.

 ### Example workbench ###
 <br/>